Skip to Main Content

 Concurrent review is the process of monitoring delivery of medical services at the time the care is being rendered (inpatient admissions).
 Concurrent review consists of pre-admission review, continued-stay review and discharge planning.

-Concurrent review is initiated at the time prior authorization is requested for an inpatient admission or on notification to the Health Net Health Services Department that a member has been admitted (in the case of an urgent or emergency admission).
+Concurrent review is initiated at the time prior authorization is requested for an inpatient admission or on notification to the Health Net Medical Management Department that a member has been admitted (in the case of an urgent or emergency admission).
 Concurrent review includes an evaluation of:

 • Quality of care